gumaerc-testorg/14.01-fall-2018/content/resources/lec-17-making-choices.md

 Description
 -----------

 In this lecture, Prof. Gruber continues talking about factor markets by explaining how capital markets influence real world decisions.
-See [Handout 17]({{< baseurl >}}/pages/lecture-notes) for relevant graphs for this lecture.
+See {{< resource_link e4635a41-3517-f55c-518f-491dae1f8f0a "Handout 17" >}} for relevant graphs for this lecture.

 **Instructor:** Prof. Jonathan Gruber